meraxes-devs/dragons/CONTRIBUTING.rst

     $ flake8 dragons tests
     $ python setup.py test

-To get flake8, just pip install them into your virtualenv.
+To get flake8, just pip install it.

 6. Commit your changes and push your branch to BitBucket::